2005–06 Ahvaz bombings: 2 March 2006

 A bomb exploded hours after two men were hanged for a bomb blast.
 The percussion bomb shattered the windows of a building in the Kianpars area on Thursday evening, but no casualties were reported.

 Aftermath

-At least 19 Arab Iranians were executed since the 2005 Ahvaz unrest and the consequent bombings.
-In April 2011, another wave of protests erupted across the Khuzestan province, resulting in a dozen killed and scores injured and arrested.
+At least 19 Arab Iranians have been executed since the 2005 Ahvaz unrest and the consequent bombings.
+In April 2011, another wave of protests erupted across the Khuzestan province, resulting in a dozen killed, scores injured, and scores arrested.